What are the different types of usability testing methods?

 Unmoderated is ideal for:

 • Scaling your research: Statistical significance is gained through larger sample sizes.
-Because unmoderated testing leaves users to their own devices (literally), you can better scale your project, potentially including hundreds of people!
+Because unmoderated testing leaves users to their own devices (literally), you can better scale your project, potentially including hundreds of people.

-• Using quantitative data to cement qualitative insights: Qualitative and quantitative research doesn't have to be mutually exclusive—they can work great together.
+• Using quantitative data to cement qualitative insights: Qualitative and quantitative research don't have to be mutually exclusive—they can work great together.
 For example, you could run a qualitative study and discover that a handful of users aren't satisfied with a design feature.
 You can then use a large-scale quantitative test to prove or disprove this insight.

 • Finding your tribe: Unmoderated research unlocks the potential for you to gain feedback from participants anywhere in the world.
 Whether you need a geographically dispersed sample size or need to reach a specific group of people with your product, unmoderated research has your back.

-• The statistical significance of your sample size improves confidence in your insights
+• The statistical significance of your sample size improves confidence in your insights.

-• You may need to conduct various rounds of testing to uncover the insights you seek
+• You may need to conduct various rounds of testing to uncover the insights you seek.

-• Statistical insights give you an idea of what users are doing—but you won't understand why without qualitative research
+• Statistical insights give you an idea of what users are doing—but you won't understand why without qualitative research.